chrislarson1/examples/nuodb/README.md

 `$ kubectl create namespace nuodb && kubectl config set-context --current --namespace=nuodb`

 The NuoDB stack has four charts that need to be installed into your cluster.
-You can follow these [instructons](https://github.com/nuodb/nuodb-helm-charts/blob/master/stable/README.md), or simply run the following commands to install the core NuoDB components into your cluster:
+You can follow these [instructons](https://github.com/nuodb/nuodb-helm-charts/blob/master/stable/README.md), or simply run the following commands to install the core NuoDB components into your cluster (ensuring each gets deployed with passing readiness checks in order):

   1. `$ helm install transparent-hugepage nuodb/transparent-hugepage --set cloud.provider=<your-cloud-provider> --set cloud.zones=<your-cloud-zone>`
   2. `$ helm install admin nuodb/admin --set cloud.provider=<your-cloud-provider> --set cloud.zones=<your-cloud-zone>`